 Share on pinterest

 Design Thinking and Lean Startup are totally popular, although these practices exist already for years.
 Gartner IT research estimates that by 2021, more than 50% of established corporations will be leveraging lean startup techniques at their business level to increase the pace and success of business transformation.
 Industry leaders like IBM or Procter & Gamble have trained their whole organization with the disciplines of design thinking, to become more innovative and especially customer-centric.

 There are clear indicators that a transformation of organizations and especially operations towards a more customer-centered approach is happening.
 Design Thinking and other human-centered methodologies like Lean Startup or Lean UX have become mature.
 In this article, I’m going to look at management practices and why we believe a new era has just started.

 Technologies such as mobile devices, social networking, cognitive computing, and the Internet of Things are changing the way companies design, manufacture, and deliver almost every product and service.
 It also significantly increased the pace of change in business as a whole, requiring organizations to become agiler.

 This, of course, has a disruptive impact on Product Development and Innovation as a whole.
 Traditional industries with dominated market position and business models (keeping prices artificially high) don’t work in a digital world, with shorter and more frequent product development cycles, global competition and the rise of freemium services.

 Customers and users are now connected via social media, which allows updating people in seconds about their experience with products, services or companies.
 An increasing number of consumers depend on their purchasing decisions on reputation and reviews.
-Shitstorms can ruin brand reputation within a couple days, what marketing departments have built up over years.
+Shitstorms can ruin brand reputation within a couple of days, what marketing departments have built up over the years.